CarsonShively/Heart-Failure/README.md

   roc_auc: 0.8926 ± 0.0413

-SOlid baseline metrics and gained valuable insights into the data for further modeling.
+Solid baseline metrics and gained valuable insights into the data for further modeling.

 ### Models Tested: Random Forest, XGBoost, LightGBM

 Random Forest provided the strongest performance while aligning with the characteristics of the dataset:

 -The dataset is relatively small, making simpler models less prone to overfitting.

 ### Final model tuned for recall: